 - Directing actors

 After class students attended the Irish Film School Networking Event in the foyer of The Lir Academy.
-Canapes and prosecco, beer, wine and soft drinks were passed around and guests from within the film industry were invited to mingle with the students and instructors on the night.
+Canapes and prosecco, beer, wine and soft drinks were served and guests from within the film industry were invited to mingle with the students and instructors on the night.
 Ideas were pitched and contact details were exchanged during our networking event.

 The day opened with an overview of sources of funding and film financing by lawyer, chartered accountant and producer Kieran Corrigan.